ARTICLE CATEGORIES

 Essential Oil Regulation

 At this point, the most natural question you should be asking is, “Who regulates essential oils?”
+The easiest answer is, “It depends.”

 Hence, the reason why you’ll see this disclaimer on essential oil bottles, “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent disease.”

-Unlike drugs, supplements and essential oils are not intended to cure, diagnose, prevent, or treat diseases.
-That means supplements should not make claims, such as “reduces pain” or “treats heart disease.”
-Statements like these (i.e. “drug claims”) can only be made for drugs, not essential oils or supplements.
-(3)
+Unlike drugs, supplements and essential oils sold as supplements are not approved by FDA to cure, diagnose, prevent, or treat diseases before they go to market.
+That means supplement labels should not make disease claims such as “treats heart disease.”
+Statements like these are drug claims and change the regulatory category of the product.

 Drug Claims